The Smiths: 1985–1986: Meat Is Murder and The Queen Is Dead

-A legal dispute with Rough Trade had delayed the album by almost seven months (it had been completed in November 1985), and Marr was beginning to feel the stress of the band's exhausting touring and recording schedule.
-He later told NME, Worse for wear' wasn't the half of it: I was extremely ill.
+A legal dispute with Rough Trade had delayed the album by almost seven months (it had been completed in November 1985), and Marr was beginning to feel the stress of the touring and recording schedule.
+He later told NME, "I was extremely ill.
 By the time the tour actually finished it was all getting a little bit ... dangerous.
 I was just drinking more than I could handle."
 Rourke was fired from the band in early 1986 due to his use of heroin.
 He allegedly received notice of his dismissal via a Post-it note stuck to the windscreen of his car.
 It read, "Andy – you have left the Smiths.
 Goodbye and good luck, Morrissey."
 Morrissey denied this.

 Craig Gannon, formerly a member of Scottish new wave band Aztec Camera, was scouted by Marr to replace Rourke on bass for the upcoming tour, but having never played bass, Gannon instead sat in for a few rehearsals as a rhythm guitarist alongside a session musician.
 Rourke was reinstated two weeks later, while Gannon stayed in the band as rhythm guitarist, making them a five-piece.
 During this time, they recorded the singles "Panic" and "Ask" (the latter with Kirsty MacColl on backing vocals) which reached numbers 11 and 14 respectively on the UK singles chart, and toured the UK.